P-Gottschalk/CL-XLMR_base-LCR-Rot-hop-plus-plus/README.md

 - "--model-type": which type of embeddings are used in the trained model ("mBERT", "xlm-roberta-base", "xlm-roberta-large")
 - "--plot-name": a str with the name of the `.png` file you want the plot to have.
 - "--type-plot": whether you want to distinguish plotted points via true labels (str: "label") or via predictions (str: "pred").
-- "--model-base": directory address of the base model (for XLMR_base-LCR-Rot-hop++ and XLMR_base-MLCR-Rot-hop++) or the english model (XLMR_base-LCR-Rot-hop-XX++).
+- "--model-base": directory address of the base model (for XLMR_base-LCR-Rot-hop++ and XLMR_base-MLCR-Rot-hop++) or the English model (XLMR_base-LCR-Rot-hop-XX++).
 Leave empty for XLMR_base-LCR-Rot-hop-XXen++ and XLMR_base-Rot-hop-ACSxx.
 - "--model-dutch": directory address for Dutch model (XLMR_base-LCR-Rot-hop-XX++, XLMR_base-LCR-Rot-hop-XXen++, XLMR_base-Rot-hop-ACSxx).
 Leave empty for XLMR_base-LCR-Rot-hop++ and XLMR_base-MLCR-Rot-hop++.
-Note that this will only be plotted if directory addresses are also given for the French and Spanish model.
+Note that this will only be plotted if directory addresses are also given for the French and Spanish models.
 - "--model-french": as above.
 - "--model-spanish": as above.